maoberlehner/markus-oberlehner-net/content/blog/exploratory-tdd.md

 ## The TDD writer's block
 When I'm struggling with getting started writing tests, I oftentimes go back to the literature, searching for instructions on how to deal with a severe TDD writer's block.
 But most of the examples used in TDD articles and books are very basic.

 Of course very basic examples are used when explaining the concepts of TDD, it is much easier to explain the essential techniques with simple examples.
-I myself use rather basic examples in this blog.
+I myself use rather basic examples in this blog too.

 But when you're working on real world projects, things are different.
 You have to solve complex problems of a kind you more often than not, have never dealt with before.
 In such situations it feels like all of those articles, books and talks about TDD are a lie.
 Of course TDD works when dealing with such (artificially) simple problems, you might think in those moments.